 I am intrigued by machine learning, algorithm design, and software development.

-I am pursuing a PhD degree in Bioinformatics at the University of Cambridge.
-My supervisor is Oliver Stegle and my co-supervisor Zoubin Ghahramani.
-I develop machine learning models for biological sequence analysis.
-Specifically, my focus are deep neural networks for integrating single-cell methylation and gene expression data.
+I am pursuing a PhD degree in Bioinformatics at the University of Cambridge, supervised by Oliver Stegle co-supervised by Zoubin Ghahramani.
+I am working on machine learning models for biological sequence analysis, specifically deep neural networks for understanding single-cell methylation and gene expression data.

 Before, I studied Bioinformatics at the Technical University Munich (TUM), and the Ludwig Maximilian University (LMU) Munich.
 My Master’s thesis was supervised by Fabian Theis at the Helmholtz-Zentrum Munich, which was about supervised machine learning for predicting the risk of type 1 diabetes from high-throughput data.
 My Bachelor’s thesis was supervised by Johannes Soeding at the Gene Center Munich, which was about conditional random fields for improving protein sequence searching.